Alexei Popyrin vs. Matteo Arnaldi: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Alexei Popyrin vs. Matteo Arnaldi Trends and Insights

-- Arnaldi has played 47 matches in the past 12 months across all court surfaces, averaging 25.1 games per match (23.5 in best-of-three matches) and winning 51.3% of those games.
+- In his 47 matches in the past 12 months across all court types, Arnaldi is averaging 25.1 games per match (23.5 in best-of-three matches) and winning 51.3% of those games.

-- In terms of sets, Popyrin has taken two against Arnaldi (66.7%), while Arnaldi has claimed one.

-- Popyrin has the edge in 34 total games versus Arnaldi, claiming 19 of them.

-- In one match between Popyrin and Arnaldi, they have played 34 games and three sets per match on average.
+- Arnaldi and Popyrin have played one time, and they have averaged 34.0 games and 3.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.